Pisces-Project/Pisces/docs/source/reference/extensions/simulation/ics/initial_conditions_overview.rst

 In order to facilitate the creation, management, and inspection of initial conditions, *Pisces* provides a dedicated module for handling ICs in a structured, efficient way.
-These are housed in the :mod:`~pisces.extensions.simulation.core.initial_conditions` package, which features its standard base class :class:`InitialConditions`.
+These are housed in the :mod:`~pisces.extensions.simulation.core.initial_conditions` package, which features its standard base class :class:`InitialConditions` along with various subclasses.

 The :class:`InitialConditions` class provides a framework for assembling and managing initial conditions for simulations, allowing you to: